Invites Guide

 </intent-filter>

-1. Initialize the Branch.io session in the Activity of the host app, which has declared an intent-filter:
+- Initialize the Branch.io session in the Activity that declared the intent filter:

 private val branchReferralInitListener =